 Here's the Latest

 Early cloud adopters have found success in moving development and test workloads to the cloud.
 It’s an easy, fast, and cost-effective way to get on-demand capacity for a limited time period.
-But other workloads are also good candidates for hybrid cloud computing.
-Depending on your unique requirements, you may want to evaluate the following types of workloads to move to hybrid cloud.

 As CEO of Atomic Data, Jim Wolford pushes his company to give back to communities — both near to, and far from, its Minneapolis headquarters.